What is Bytemark Client?

 Yes!
 We provide cloud hosting, DNS hosting, and domain registration independently from each other.
 Most people will need a domain name, and DNS hosting: you don’t have to buy them from us, but your sites may be slightly more reliable if you’re not relying on a separate DNS service provider.

-Our managed hosting takes care of your initial server setup, migration, ongoing monitoring and reliable backups.
+Our support team will take care of your initial server setup, migration, ongoing monitoring and reliable backups.
 Learn more about our managed hosting service.

-We can happily manage Cloud Servers or Dedicated Servers running any current version of Debian, Ubuntu or CentOS.
+We can happily manage Cloud Servers running any current version of Debian, Ubuntu or CentOS.

 If you’d like more than 10 URLs monitored, we can happily talk you through what your options are.